cleveland-youth-football/7824/content/Roosevelt Notes.md

 - Fake Punt Jude to Jojo "Punt DAMMIT"
 - Green Stacked on Indy, Okie and Ogre
 - Zmo and Hmo on running plays only
-- Use Colo or Buffs instead of Rado
+- Use Colo or `Buffs` instead of `Rado`
-- Cali has Isaiah at Center
+- Cali has Isaiah at Center?
 - Run Yellow Counter/Power (motion) instead of Black; maybe, maybe not
-- Cali out of Yellow, H has a seam route; lead T blocker
+- Cali out of Yellow, H has a seam route; lead T blocker; Jojo switches with Calder at X
 - DEs need to be disciplined; put hand into chest of attempted chipper 5yds
 - CBs line up halfway or 1/3 of the way between the #1 and #2 WR; especially when they flex these small kids way out
 - maybe run 5-3 with Alex at DT